-Water may be dissolved in the fluid up to the saturation point, and then the excess presents as a second phase (free water) or an emulsion.
+Water may be dissolved in the fluid up to the saturation point.
+When this point is exceeded, water presents as a second phase (free water) or an emulsion.
 How much water can the fluid hold will depend upon the kind of fluid, additives, pressure and temperature (Bauer and Day, 2007, Parker Training, 1999).
-Water contamination can lead to failures such as corrosion of surfaces, accelerated abrasive wear, metal fatigue, and increased friction due to viscosity loss among others.
+Water contamination can lead to faults such as corrosion of surfaces, accelerated abrasive wear, metal fatigue, and increased friction due to viscosity loss among others.
 These effects will lead to the increase of the force necessary to move the spool.
-Even greater complications may occur when the temperature decreases, since the fluid holds less dissolved water under these conditions, and when the freezing point is reached, the formation of ice crystals may affect the system's functions (Parker Training, 1999).
+Even greater complications may occur when the temperature decreases, since the fluid holds less dissolved water under lower temperatures, and when the freezing point is reached, the formation of ice crystals may affect the system's functions (Parker Training, 1999).